Just-Isa/DBS/league-dataset-project/README.md

-# Data Science project for analizing the winrate & fairness of Characters in the game League of Legends
+# Data Science project for analizing the winrate & fairness of characters in the game League of Legends

 ## Resources